trambarhq/relaks-django-todo-example/README.md

 }
 ```

 Basically, we create the data source (the Django adapter) and hands it to `Application`.
-The refresh interval interval is set to a rather extreme 5 seconds, so that we would quickly see changes made through Django admin tool.
-A real-world app would not query the server that frequently.
+The refresh interval interval is set to a rather extreme 5 seconds.
+This is so that we would quickly see changes made through the Django admin tool.
+You can try it by logging into the admin tool at `http://127.0.0.1:8000/admin/` and manually adding a todo item.
+It should after a few seconds.
+You can also try running multiple instances of the example app in different browser windows.

+In an real-world app, something like 5 minutes might be more appropriate.

 ## Application

 `Application` ([application.jsx](https://github.com/chung-leong/relaks-django-todo-example/blob/master/src/application.jsx)) is our root React component.
-Its `render()` method will print a login form when authentication is required and the list of TODO's otherwise:
+Its `render()` method will print a login form when authentication is required and the list of todos otherwise:

 ```javascript
 render() {